 Get the kids on-board

 Some children react to Christmas after divorce by clinging to their past—even when they’re all grown up and living out of the house.
-Help them to feel less threatened by letting them invent some of their own celebrations.
-And even if you’re talking about a big-ticket decision like a move or a switch to a new school, they’ll be more excited about the change if they feel that they had some input.
-Likewise, if you have children who expected to inherit your wedding jewelry, psychologists suggest getting them on board by reassuring them that the new bijoux will go to them too.
+Help them to feel less threatened by letting them invent some of their own, new family traditions.
+They will always be more excited about change if they feel that they had some input.

 Don’t make any rash decisions